MontFerret/ferret/README.md

 ## Proxy

 By default, Ferret does not use any proxies.
+Partially, due to inability to force Chrome/Chromium (or any other Chrome Devtools Protocol compatible browser) to use a prticular proxy.
+It should be done during a browser launch.

-But you can pass an address of a proxy server you want to use.
+But you can pass an address of a proxy server you want to use for static pages.

 #### CLI